haziqmumtaz/ProductEditor/README.md

 ## Project Overview

 The **Coda Product Editor** is a web application designed to manage products as per Coda Take Home task guidlines.
-It provides a complete CRUD interface for product management with validation, search, pagination, and sorting functionalities, and responsive design.
+It provides a complete CRUD interface for product management with validation, search, pagination (with infinite scroll), and sorting functionalities, and responsive design.

+You can access Quick Preview on: https://codaproducteditorfrontend-production.up.railway.app/

 ### Key Features

 - **Product Management**: Complete CRUD operations for products
-- **Advanced Filtering**: Search functionality across Name and Title fields, sorting on ID name and gvtId by both asc and descending, and paginated request handling for product listing
+- **Advanced Filtering**: Search functionality across Name and Title fields, sorting on ID, name, and gvtId by both asc and descending, and paginated request handling for product listing
 - **Form Validation**: Comprehensive client-side and server-side validation using Zod
 - **Responsive Design**: Modern UI built with Vue.js and Tailwind CSS
 - **Modern UX**: Clean, intuitive, and consistent interface with proper loading states and error handling